Does Medicare Cover Nursing Home Care? Long-Term Care Explained

 1. Medicaid

-- Choice of facilities may be limited
+- Your choice of facilities may be small

 2. Long-Term Care Insurance